aastorl/SoundMatch/README.md

 ## Conclusion:

 SoundMatch, although incomplete in its playback functionality, represents a significant effort in applying modern architectures and technologies in Android development.
-This project demonstrates **strong dedication, the ability to face technical challenges, and the exploration of creative solutions** in the face of limitations imposed by external services.
+This project demonstrates **my strong dedication, the ability to face technical challenges, and the exploration of creative solutions** in the face of limitations imposed by external services.
 Despite its current limitations, I hope it serves as **solid evidence of my skills and my commitment to developing quality Android applications.**